usbport11/TexPack/README.md

 14) Settings file (load at start, save on exit)
 15) Option to pack images simple way (one by one) with column number
 16) Fix pack order while pack by compact method
 17) Plist file from single atlas file.
-Source png file will be copied to destination folder (need fix some cases)
+Source png file will be copied to destination folder.
+Work only with rectangles.
+Source image must have spaces.

 To do:
 1) Multiselect